SUP GW?

 OUR STUDENT-RUN PODCAST

-As of 2021, the SUP program successfully launched the SUP GW? by founding Podcast Producer and Former Student President (AY 21-22), Raven Nee!
-Our current Podcast Producer, Reagan Smith, has relaunched the series as of February 2023!
+In 2021, the SUP program launched SUP GW?, a fully student-run podcast.
+This podcast is the brainchild of Former Student President (AY 21-22), Raven Nee.
+Our current Podcast Producer, Reagan Smith, took the helm in February 2023!

-This student-run podcast explores diverse topics around sustainable urban planning.
-Students who are enrolled in George Washington University’s Master’s program in Sustainable Urban Planning host each season of this podcast.
-We interview thought leaders and working professionals to get perspectives from the local to the global.
+We interview thought leaders and working professionals to get perspectives from local communities to the global stage.
 We discuss sustainability, equity, social justice, policy, and design as they relate to the built environment.
 Tune in each semester for a new season for contemporary discussions to see what’SUP with sustainable urban planning!

-This podcast is FREE to listen to, download, and enjoy at any of the options below!
+This podcast is FREE to listen to, download, and enjoy on a variety of platforms!

 EPISODES BY SEASON